Disclosure: We were sent the featured products for the purpose of this post however all opinions are my own.

 What were our first impressions of the Graco Evo Stroller?

 The Graco Evo Stroller came with everything in just one box and we picked the ‘Sand’ fashion – I wanted something gender neutral and there were a lot of colours to choose from.
 I also thought sand would contrast nicely against the black frame of the Graco Evo.

 The Graco Evo was incredibly easy to put together, literally just putting the wheels on and popping on the hood!
 No instructions were used even though it came with them.
 The Graco Evo comes complete with raincover and co-ordinating footmuff as standard.

 How many modes does the Graco Evo Stroller have?

 The Graco Evo is fully reversible and can be forward facing or parent facing depending on the way you position the reversible seat on the Graco Evo frame.
-It lays flat from newborn however there is a Graco Evo Carrycot that’s sold separately that can also be used from birth as well as a matching Junior Baby or SnugSafe Car Seats that can also be used with the stroller to create the Graco Evo travel system.
-The car seat we reviewed previously as part of the Graco Sky reviewand there isn’t a dedicated Graco Evo car seat.
+It can lie flat from newborn however there is a Graco Evo Carrycot that’s sold separately that can also be used from birth as well as a matching Junior Baby or SnugSafe Car Seats that can also be used with the stroller to create the Graco Evo travel system.
+The car seat we reviewed previously as part of the Graco Sky review and there isn’t a dedicated Graco Evo car seat.